-In order to attend Camp Rotary, all campers must have a completed an online health history (parents can fill this section out) and evidence of a physical exam by a doctor that has happened within ONE year of their first day at camp for this summer.
+In order to attend Camp Rotary, all campers must have a completed an online health history (parents can fill this section out) and evidence of a physical exam by a doctor that has happened within ONE year of their first day at camp for the summer of 2023.
 Upon arrival at camp, the camper will be screened by our nurses or their designees for any communicable diseases and for any recent changes regarding the campers health.

-IMPORTANT!!
+IMPORTANT Re: Medications!!

-(Medication administration policy, who is administering, storage and EPI pen / inhaler use)
+(medication administration policy, who is administering, storage and EPI pen use)